-West Virginia gov: Suspended, convicted justice resigning
+West Virginia high court scandal: convicted justice resigns

-CHARLETON, W.Va.
-(AP) — West Virginia’s governor disclosed Saturday that he has accepted a letter of resignation from a suspended state Supreme Court justice recently convicted of federal charges, days ahead of a planned legislative session to consider the justice’s removal.
+CHARLESTON, W.Va.
+(AP) — A suspended West Virginia Supreme Court justice who was recently convicted of 11 federal charges is stepping down just ahead of a special legislative session to consider his removal, the governor’s office disclosed Saturday.

+It was the latest development in an impeachment scandal miring some past and present justices in varying accusations including abuse of authority and failure to rein in excessive spending that has engulfed the state’s highest court for months.

-In a one-sentence statement, the office of Gov. Jim Justice said Saturday that the governor had received and accepted the letter of Justice Allen Loughry to step down at the close of business Monday.
-Justice had no additional comment on the departure and Loughry’s equally terse one-sentence letter dated Friday didn’t elaborate.
+Republican Gov. Jim Justice’s office said late Saturday that he received a letter from Justice Allen Loughry and accepted his resignation effective at the close of business Monday, a day ahead of Tuesday’s scheduled special session.
+Justice had no further comment in his brieft statement, and Loughry’s one-sentence resignation letter didn’t elaborate.

-Loughry was convicted last month of 11 federal criminal charges, including wire fraud involving his personal use of state cars and fuel cards and mail fraud.
+Loughry was convicted last month of federal criminal charges including wire fraud involving his personal use of state cars and fuel cards and mail fraud.
 He has requested a new trial.

-Justice recently called a special legislative session for Tuesday, saying in his proclamation that it was to consider removing Loughry from his position.

 Most Read Nation & World Stories